European Union funding

 The focus of GreenHyScale is to create a replicable solution for companies in both Denmark and the rest of Europe – replicability is key to the dissemination of green hydrogen.
-That makes GreenHyScale an important project with the potential to contribute greatly to the positive development of a hydrogen infrastructure in and outside of the EU.

 The results of GreenHyScale will have an immense impact on achieving the necessary scale for technological advancement and will contribute to lowering the levelled cost of hydrogen towards cost parity with fossil fuels helping accelerate Europe’s path to carbon neutrality by 2050.